Source (game engine)

-Source is a 3D game engine developed by Valve.
+Source (also referred to as Source 1) is a 3D game engine developed by Valve.
 It debuted as the successor to GoldSrc in 2004 with the releases of Half-Life: Source, Counter-Strike: Source, and Half-Life 2.
 Valve used Source in many of their games in the following years, including Team Fortress 2, Counter-Strike: Global Offensive, Dota 2, and the Portal and Left 4 Dead franchises.
 Other notable third-party games using Source include most games in the Titanfall franchise, Vampire: The Masquerade – Bloodlines, Dear Esther, The Stanley Parable and Garry’s Mod.
-Valve released incremental updates to Source until succeeded by Source 2 in 2015.
+Valve continues to support several Source games into the present day, and would incrementally release new branches of the engine until it was succeeded by Source 2 in 2015.

 History

 Source distantly originates from the GoldSrc engine, itself a heavily modified version of John Carmack's Quake engine with some code from the Quake II engine.
 Carmack commented on his blog in 2004 that "there are still bits of early Quake code in Half-Life 2".
 Valve employee Erik Johnson explained the engine's nomenclature on the Valve Developer Community:

 When we were getting very close to releasing Half-Life (less than a week or so), we found there were already some projects that we needed to start working on, but we couldn't risk checking in code to the shipping version of the game.
 At that point we forked off the code in VSS to be both /$Goldsrc and /$Src.
 Over the next few years, we used these terms internally as "Goldsource" and "Source".
 At least initially, the Goldsrc branch of code referred to the codebase that was currently released, and Src referred to the next set of more risky technology that we were working on.
 When it came down to show Half-Life 2 for the first time at E3, it was part of our internal communication to refer to the "Source" engine vs. the "Goldsource" engine, and the name stuck.

 Source was developed part-by-part from this fork onwards, slowly replacing GoldSrc in Valve's internal projects and, in part, explaining the reasons behind its unusually modular nature.
 Valve's development of Source since has been a mixture of licensed middleware and in-house-developed code.
 Older versions of Source use Bink Video for video playback, however more recent releases of the Source engine use WebM videos for menu backgrounds, Full Motion Videos, and splash screens.